nimaafshar/metadamagenet/README.md

 </details>

 Both Building Localization and Damage Classification are semantic segmentation tasks.
-Because, in both problems, the model's purpose is classification at the pixel level.
+Because, in both problems, the model's purpose is classification at pixel level.
 We have used a combination of multiple segmentation losses for all models.
 In [^segmentation-losses],
 you can find a comprehensive comparison between popular loss functions for semantic segmentation.